haacked/haacked.com/_posts/2015/2015-02-07-failure-and-repair.markdown

 Perhaps I'm fortunate that I get a lot of practice fucking up and then repairing with my own kids.
 Just the other day I was frazzled trying to get the kids ready for some birthday party.
 I told my son to fill out the birthday card, but avoid a splotch of water on the table while I went to grab a towel.
 Sure enough, he put the card on the water.
 I was pissed.
 I berated him for doing the one thing I just finished explicitly telling him not to do that.
 Why would he do that?!
 Why didn't he liste?!

 His normal smile was replaced with a crestfallen face as his eyes teared up.
 That struck me.
 When I calmed down, he pointed to a little plate full of water on the table.
 He thought I had meant _that_ water.
-Asshole doesn't even begin to describe how much of a schmuck I felt at that moment.
+"Asshole" doesn't even begin to describe how much of a schmuck I felt at that moment.
 It was a total misunderstanding.
 He didn't even see the splotch of water next to the more conspicuous plate of water.

 I got down to his eye level and told him that I'm sorry.
 I made a mistake.
 I understand how my instructions would be confusing.
-I was sincere, remoresful, and honest.
+I was sincere, remorseful, and honest.
 We hugged it out and things were fine afterwards.
 Learning to repair is essential to good parenting.

 ## Relationships

 I've been reading <a href="http://www.amazon.com/gp/product/014028852X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=014028852X&linkCode=as2&tag=youvebeenhaac-20&linkId=AQI5WFMVTHGOLSNB">Difficult Conversations: How to Discuss What Matters Most</a>.
 This book is a phenomenal guide to communicating well, both at work and home.
 Even if you think you are great at communicating with others, there's probably something in here for you.

-It recently helped me through a recent difficult situation where I hurt someone's feelings.
-I had no idea that my words would prompt such a response and was surprised by the reaction.
+It helped me through a recent difficult situation where I hurt someone's feelings.
+I had no idea that my words would prompt the response it did and I was surprised by the reaction.
 Prior to reading this book, my typical approach would be to try and defend my actions and help this person see the obvious reason in my position.
 I would try to _win_ the argument.

 Difficult Conversations proposes a third approach, rather than try to win the argument, it suggests you move towards a learning conversation.